dumblob/uSX/README.md

 - Implementations shall preserve comments in the AST after parsing (e.g. in case the AST is a tree, comments can be added as children to the last parsed non-comment item or as children of the top-most node or as a preceding sibling of the following node).
 - The prefered file extension is *.usx* (FIXME register it at IANA).
 - It's highly recommended to add a human-readable description of the format of the value of each record (preferably using a formal language) to a comment preceding the record.
+- Users should consider using a short prefix for the set of records they use (the set might be the name of the platform, the name of the application, ...).

 Example valid uSX data:
 ~~~~